Important Information

 How this guidance should be used

 Each section of this guidance addresses a typical stage in the production of official statistics.
-Within each section we have set out our expectations for statistics producers and key questions that they should consider.
-Whilst understanding the needs of users of statistics is presented last within this guidance, we consider this to be a central factor in each of the preceding stages.
+Within each section, we have set out our expectations for statistics producers and key questions that they should consider.
+While understanding the needs of users of statistics is presented last within this guidance, we consider this to be a central factor in each of the preceding stages.

 This guidance is for individuals and teams who are directly involved in statistical production.
 Our expectation is that this guidance will be used to ensure that statistics producers have a strong understanding of what data they are collecting and how their data collections meet the needs of their users and respondents, and that statistical information is communicated clearly and transparently to statistics users.

 Heads of Profession for Statistics, Chief Statisticians and Lead Officials play a key role in leading work in this area.
-These officials have responsibility for advising statistical and analytical teams on statistical practices, making decisions on approaches, and for ensuring coherence across outputs whenever possible.
+These officials are responsible for advising statistical and analytical teams on statistical practices, making decisions on approaches and ensuring coherence across outputs whenever possible.
 We expect them to use and promote this guidance within their departments.

 We encourage all statistics producers to engage with existing professional networks and to consider developing new networks in order to share best practice and learn from others.